orbitmines/archive/projects/2030+? Project - Gamification.md

 - "Hi!
 My name is [[R]], I'll be doing your onboarding today as we approach our destination!"
 - [Optional] "Ether's Universe is large.
 What're you here for?"
 	- Everything.
-	- The minimum. *Skip most dialogue, cut scenes and lore.*
+	- Tools only. *Skip most dialogue, cut scenes and lore.*
 - "Understood.
 Other than myself, other NPCs (other non-players that is) will keep their interactions at a minimum.
 Only for purposes like tutorials will we introduce dialogue."

 ---